PyLaboThap/LaboThapPy/docs/source/documentation/component/heat_exchanger/heat_exchanger_models/hex_csteff_disc.rst

 Model description
 -----------------

-This document describes a counterflow heat exchanger model that uses a **constant effectiveness** approach.
+This document describes a discretized counterflow heat exchanger model that both a **constant effectiveness** and a **Minimum Pinch** approach.
 The user provides the heat exchanger effectiveness, denoted :math:`\varepsilon` (epsilon), as a model parameter.